Web Design by Oak Grove Graphics

 Soil management within soil capabilities and timely corrective action are necessary for long term farm productivity.
 Farmers are helped to understand their soil types.
 This means identifying and dealing with key soil problems and avoiding poor soil management practices.
 Those practices that encourage improved plant growth also produce more robust root systems and increase access to nutrient and soil water.
 Consider the GROW-

-Fertiliser and soil ameliorants (lime, gypsum) inputs should be guided by soil tests.
+Fertiliser and soil ameliorants (lime, gypsum) inputs should be guided by soil testing.
+We offer a wide range of soil, water and plant tissue testing services through the Nutrient Advantage laboratory in Werribee, VIC.
 Soil test results must guide decisions on products, rates, timing, etc, to get the best results for the least investment in a suitable time frame.
 Failure to address particular deficiencies can keep soils in an unproductive state leading to reduced production and returns for many years.
-Saving a few dollars by not soil testing can be very costly.
+Plant tissue tests are occasionally required to allow fine tuning of fertiliser decisions.
+Saving a few dollars by not soil or plant tissue testing can be very costly.

 There are often many ways to correct nutrient deficiencies and soil chemistry problems.
 Products should be carefully selected to ensure that key issues are addressed.
 Many soils have multiple issues that cannot be addressed all at once.
 Interventions and inputs needs to be prioritised.
 Good decisions on correcting major issues early in an agronomy program should generate funds required to correct other issues in later years.
 Consider the GROW-